royderks/ai-web-workshop/README.md

 You need to have an API Key for either OpenAI or IBM watsonx.ai.
 To get your API Key:

-- **OpenAI API**: You can sign up for a [free trial](https://platform.openai.com/), press "Login" in top-right and follow the instructions ($5 credit).
+- **OpenAI API**: You can sign up for a [free trial](https://platform.openai.com/) ($5 credit), press "Login" in top-right and follow the instructions.
-- **IBM watsonx**: You can sign up for a [free trial](https://www.ibm.com/products/watsonx-ai), press "Start your free trial" and follow the instructions to create an IBM ID & IBM Cloud account (25,000 free tokens).
+- **IBM watsonx**: You can sign up for a [free trial](https://www.ibm.com/products/watsonx-ai) (25,000 free tokens), press "Start your free trial" and follow the instructions to create an IBM ID & IBM Cloud account.
+Use the region Dallas (`us-south`) when prompted.

 ## Get your credentials